bitzesty/ipstash/README.md

 # ipstash

-Store the IP address of the machine in redis
+Stores the IP address of the machine in redis

 ## Getting started